MicrosoftDocs/quantum-docs/articles/provider-honeywell-migration-guide.md

 ### Migrating a Cirq Project

-To migrate a Cirq project, find the line(s) in your Python file that reference the Honeywell target, and replace it with the appropriate Quantinuum target per the table above.
+To migrate a Cirq project, find the line(s) in your Python file that reference the Honeywell target, and replace it with the appropriate Quantinuum target per the target ID table.

 Old service initialization: